 The keto rash is not really limited to the ketogenic diet, however.
 It happens to people on vegetarian and vegan diets as well.
 Scientists have also documented the rash in people with diabetes.
 To learn more about the keto rash, including what it is, why it happens, and how to treat it, keep reading.

 In medicine, the keto rash is called prurigo pigmentosa which is defined as "a rare inflammatory skin condition of unknown cause ."
-This definition, although disappointing, it's the best we got.
+This definition, although disappointing, is the best we got.
 Scientists know very little about the keto rash and why it happens.
 It's also extremely rare, so researchers have little opportunity to study it.

 What we do know is that the keto rash is red, itchy, and recurrent.
-It also seems to happen more frequently in people with increased ketone levels like those with diabetes or those on a keto diet.
+It also seems to happen more frequently in people with increased ketone levels like those with diabetes or people on a keto diet.
 Luckily, the rash is easy to treat, and most people recover quickly without any long-term problems.